wp-plugins/wp-fansubpagemanager/readme.txt

 == Description ==

-This version is ONLY on PT-PT, if you want it on English please donate, and you'll have access to it.
+This version is ONLY on PT-PT, if you want it on English, French or even Spanish please donate, and you'll have access to it.

 As you might have noticed, managing the pages of your WordPress site isn't very intuitive out of the box.
 So we found a way to make it a whole lot easier.
 Here's how...